-In highly complex commercial litigation involving very large numbers of documents – whether paper or electronic – our discovery professionals:
+In highly complex commercial litigation involving very large numbers of legacy documents and extensive ESI, SL&A discovery professionals:

 - Create and comply with preservation orders

 - Prepare deposition, declaration and expert reports and integrate their indices to electronically accessible, searchable, cited and referenced evidential material

 - Document the relationships between and among materials generated in discovery

 - Prepare discovery responses and production at counsel’s direction

 Our processes and advice is consistent with the preservation obligations, retention requirements and litigation hold impact of client policies, recent case law, up-to-the-minute technology and practice developments.
 We assist with negotiating limitations on form and manner, clarifying expectations, and the development of detailed discovery plans.

 - Scanned all electronic documents of a third party.
 Built a searchable database of words and phrases.
 Based on counsel’s direction, identified all privileged documents and generated an automatic privilege log and a full production (absent duplicate documents) for opposing counsel.

 - A matter before an international body in the UK involved an opposing party that refused to comply with reasonable discovery requests including those of the international body.
 SL&A acquired data utilizing proprietary intelligence gathering software and concatenated it with the limited production of the opposing party to identify the specific areas in which the production was known to be deficient.
 Counsel was able to successfully argue before the international body that, in the absence of the opposing party’s production, the international body could make inferences based on our concatenated findings.
 As a result, the opposing party produced some additional materials and the international body also allowed inferences based on our concatenated findings.
 The matter was resolved favorably for our client